Shannon-Goddard/Correlation_vs_Causation/README.md

 <br/>

 ##### **What type of data is available?**
-Using the dtypes method, we confirm the data type, which also will alert us if anything should be changed in the next step.
+Using the **dtypes method**, we confirm the data type, which also will alert us if anything should be changed in the next step.
 All the columns we plan to use in our model must contain a numerical data type.

 <img align="left" width="900" src="/pics/dtypes.png"><br/>
 <br/>